prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_xwindow_fullscreen_enabled_set(const wchar_t* pipeline, boolean enabled)
 ```
-This service sets the current full-screen-enabled setting for the Pipeline's XWindow .
+This service sets the current full-screen-enabled setting for the Pipeline's XWindow.

 **Parameters**
 * `pipeline` - [in] unique name of the Pipeline to update
 * `enbled` - [in] set to true to enable the XWindow's full-screen mode, false otherwise.